rfaita/iot-infra/README.md

 This service is responsible for query the data of the assets, the service can return data in the following formats:
  - **raw data**: the representation of raw data sent from the iot devices
- - **aggregated data**: the data will be returned with a criteria of aggregation(seconds, hours, days, months)
+ - **aggregated data**: Aggregates data creates aggregated summaries of numeric time series data and provides interfaces to read them.
+This allows applications to retrieve smaller data sets that cover a long time range with much better performance than processing all the raw time series data.

 The following filters will be provided by API:

- - from: start date to query the timeseries, format MUST be Zulu Time or using the keyword **now()**
+ - **from**: start date to query the timeseries, format MUST be Zulu Time or using the keyword **now()**
- - to: end date to query the timeseries, format MUST be Zulu Time or using the keyword **now()**
+ - **to**: end date to query the timeseries, format MUST be Zulu Time or using the keyword **now()**
- - selectCriteria: criteria select to query, aggregation functions can be used(mean, man, min, etc)
+ - **selectCriteria**: criteria select to query, aggregation functions can be used(mean, man, min, etc)
- - intervalValue: group by interval value, for aggregation results
+ - **intervalValue**: group by interval value, for aggregation results
- - intervalUnit: group by interval unit, for aggregation results
+ - **intervalUnit**: group by interval unit, for aggregation results

-## Rule Service
+### Rule Service

 The main responsibility of this service is notify the owner of the asset when a rule was triggered.
 The notification can be sent with a e-mail/SMS/mobile application notification.
 Above some examples of rules:

  - a car reached the 10000 kilometers and a new revision must be done
  - the temperature of a sensor reached a specific value

-To made the notifications this service will need to integrate to various external services(SMS, e-mail)
+A rule automatically triggers events when she detects the overshooting or undershooting of a defined threshold value.
+You can define the exact threshold value in the rule configuration.

+## Considerations

+This architecture is only one case of how to approach the problem, many aspects could be change or override, but the concepts of one IoT system architecture, problaly will be based on this type of approach where the system will have two front: one ingestion and one report.

 # Requirements to System